Len Ford: Family and later years

-In 1951, Ford married Geraldine Bledsoe Ford (1926–2003), who was a lawyer in the 1950s, and in the mid-1960s became the first African-American woman to serve as a judge in Michigan.
+In 1951, Ford married Geraldine Bledsoe Ford (1926–2003), who was a lawyer in the 1950s, and in the mid-1960s became the first black woman to serve as a judge in Michigan.
 They had two daughters, Anita and Deborah, and divorced in 1959.

 While playing in the NFL, Ford worked during the off-season in a Detroit real estate office.
 He developed a reputation for being "cagey with the dollar" and told Jet magazine in 1955: "In what other sport can a boy just graduated from college make $5,000 in his first six months, then have a half-year left to make more money?"
 After retiring from football, Ford attended the Detroit College of Law for a year-and-a-half, but never received a law degree.
 From 1963 until his death, Ford worked as the assistant director at Considine Recreation Center, the largest recreation center in Detroit.
 At the time of his death 16 months later, he was described in obituaries as the assistant recreation director for the City of Detroit.

 Sports writer Chuck Heaton wrote that Ford's life was "pretty much down hill" after he retired from professional football.
 Heaton recalled that, in his later years, Ford seemed in poor physical condition, "only a shadow of the mighty end he once was."
 Ford still aspired to obtain his law license, but, according to Heaton, "appeared to have lost the drive which made him such a great football player."
 Don Newcombe, who became good friends with Ford, was more blunt.
 Interviewed in 1980, Newcombe said that Ford's life was "decimated" because of alcohol.
 Newcombe added: "He became a wino, stumbling around in alleys.
 He gave up his life for alcohol."

 Ford suffered a heart attack in early March 1972 and died the following week at Detroit General Hospital.
 He was age 46 at the time of his death.
 He was buried at Lincoln Memorial Cemetery in Suitland, MD.